apiaryio/api-blueprint-ast/README.md

 - `required` ...
 Boolean flag denoting whether the parameter is required (true) or not (false)
 - `default` ...
 A default value of the parameter (a value assumed when the parameter is not specified)
 - `example` ...
 An example value of the parameter
 - `values` ...
-An array enumerating possible parameter values
+An array enumerating possible parameter values.
+Array item is an hash with the "value" key denoting the enumerated value.

 ### Example Section